 - Removal may be associated with some pain and/or bleeding or vasovagal reactions (for example, syncope, or a seizure in an epileptic patient).

-Continuation of Contraception after Removal
+Continuation Of Contraception After Removal

 - If pregnancy is not desired and if a woman wishes to continue using Skyla, a new system can be inserted immediately after removal any time during the cycle.

 - If a patient with regular cycles wants to start a different birth control method, time removal and initiation of new method to ensure continuous contraception.
-Either remove Skyla during the first 7 days of the menstrual cycle and start the new method or start the new method at least 7 days prior to removing Skyla if removal is to occur at other times during the cycle.
+Either remove Skyla during the first 7 days of the menstrual cycle and start the new method immediately thereafter or start the new method at least 7 days prior to removing Skyla if removal is to occur at other times during the cycle.

 - If a patient with irregular cycles or amenorrhea wants to start a different birth control method, start the new method at least 7 days before removal.